top of page

 Do I need two Celeste figs for fruit?

-Typically within 1–2 years with proper care and full sun.
+Typically 1–2 years with full sun and good care.

 Absolutely — one of the best container figs thanks to its compact habit.